haqizza/physics-adventure-be/README.md

    ```

 3. **Configure the database:**
-   Set the database connection settings using `example.env` to match your MySQL database credentials.
+   Set the database connection settings using `.env.example` to match your MySQL database credentials.

 4. **Migrate the database:**
    ```